ee-jackson/danum-gaps/code/notebooks/2024-09-30_describe-data.md

-Only intensively sampled plots from the SBE (secondary forest) were included in this data, and of the Danum plots (primary forest) only plots in treefall gaps and those without drought treatments were included.
+Only intensively sampled plots from the SBE (secondary forest) were included in this data, and of the Danum plots (primary forest) only (sub-)plots in treefall gaps and those without drought treatments were included.

 <details class="code-fold">